Actively Recruiting

 - History of neurological or neurodegenerative disorders

-- Participation in another clinical trial during the study
+- Participation in another clinical trial at the same time

-- Not residing in the Netherlands during September to November 2025
+- Not residing in the Netherlands during the study period (September to November 2025)

 AI-Screening